 - Stage IV.
 During stage IV of prostate cancer, the cancer has spread to the rectum, lymph nodes or bones.

-Providing Comprehensive Treatments for Prostate Cancer at UPMC Susquehanna
+Providing Comprehensive Treatments for Prostate Cancer

 Our team of specialists are committed to helping you feel your best while you undergo treatment.
 We may recommend surgery, radiation, and/or chemotherapy, depending on the stage of prostate cancer you are experiencing.
 We will be with you every step of the way and support you –– from initial diagnosis to after treatment is complete.